ingdicath/ingdicath/README.md

 - 📚 I studied Software Engineering at CODAM, part of the [42 - The Network](https://www.42network.org/).
 - 🔭 I’m currently working on [**Swisscom**](https://sdcrotterdam.swisscom.ch/).
-- 🌱 I’m currently learning **Spring Boot, Vue, Kafka**.
+- 🌱 I’m currently learning **Spring Boot**.
 - 🏃 I run marathons.
 I've already run 10, looking for [Marathon Majors](https://www.worldmarathonmajors.com/about/overview/).
-- ⚡ Fun fact: I always try to pet every single cat or dog that I see on the streets 😅
+- ⚡ Fun fact: I always try to pet every cat or dog that I see on the streets 😅

 ### Connect with me:
 <p align="left">